 Thom D. Balmer earned a B.A. in Sociology and Biblical Studies in 1979, a M.Div. in Psychiatric Chaplaincy in 1984, a M.A. in Family Therapy in 1987, and a Ph.D. in Counseling Studies in 2011.
 His doctoral thesis was a qualitative research project entitled, “A Phenomenological Study of Spiritual Values in Secular-Based Marriage and Family Therapists.”
 He has taught for over 18 years at several universities including East Central University, Southeastern State University, Southern Nazarene University, and Cisco Junior College.
 He joined the faculty at Cameron January 2012.

 Dr. Balmer has practiced as a mental health professional since 1982, became a licensed professional counselor (LPC) in 1986 and a licensed marital & family therapist (LMFT) in 1991, and has experience with both inpatient and outpatient mental health services.
 He has served on the Licensed Marital & Family Therapist Advisory Board for the state of Oklahoma, and provides consultation and trainings on ethical issues.
-Dr. Balmer is an Oklahoma State approved LPC and LMFT supervisor, and holds credentials as a clinical member and approved supervisor with the American Association for Marriage and Family Therapy.
+Dr. Balmer is an Oklahoma State approved LPC and LMFT supervisor, and holds credentials as a clinical fellow and approved supervisor with the American Association for Marriage and Family Therapy.

 Nance Boyer 1045